EuroTeQ Collider winter semester 22/23

 Introduction

-Electrification of automotive vehicles is well underway, but there is still much to be done to electrify flight.
-The required energy density required for aircraft often comes from sources of combustion which are not sustainable or environmentally friendly.
-Electrification of aircraft provides opportunity for propulsion energy to come from clean and renewable green energy sources.
-To succeed it is essential that you provide clear, quantitative, data-driven conclusions underpinned by use of rigorous mathematical models and time-domain simulations.
+The electrification of automotive vehicles is well underway, but there is still much to be done to electrify aviation.
+The required energy density for aircraft often comes from combustion sources, which are not sustainable or environmentally friendly.
+The electrification of aircraft provides an opportunity for propulsion energy to come from clean and renewable green energy sources.
+To succeed, you must give clear, quantitative, data-driven conclusions underpinned by the use of rigorous mathematical models and time-domain simulations.

 What is the Waste Challenge?

 You will use an existing MATLAB®, Simulink®, and Simscape™ representation of an all-electric aircraft as the basis for this project.
-You will extend this by building models of a variety of aircraft electrical energy storage and equipment which permit a thorough evaluation of energy consumption.
-Use the models to provide informed, data-driven, comparisons, and recommendations as to the most promising electrical configurations and technologies.
+You will extend this by building models of various aircraft, including those with electrical energy storage and equipment, which enable a thorough evaluation of energy consumption.
+Use the models to provide informed, data-driven comparisons and recommendations as to the most promising electrical configurations and technologies.

 Suggested steps: